paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 (5)

+  (A)

-  (A) An employee of the Agency, or of a contractor to the Agency, who intends to report to Congress a complaint or information with respect to an urgent concern may report such complaint or information to the Inspector General.
+    (i) An employee of the Agency, or of a contractor to the Agency, who intends to report to Congress a complaint or information with respect to an urgent concern may report such complaint or information in writing to the Inspector General.

+    (ii) The Inspector General shall—

+      (I) provide reasonable support necessary to ensure that an employee can report a complaint or information under this subparagraph in writing; and

+      (II) if such submission is not feasible, create a written record of the employee’s verbal complaint or information and treat such written record as a written submission.

   (B)

-    (i) Not later than the end of the 14-calendar day period beginning on the date of receipt from an employee of a complaint or information under subparagraph (A), the Inspector General shall determine whether the complaint or information appears credible.
-Upon making such a determination, the Inspector General shall transmit to the Director notice of that determination, together with the complaint or information.
+    (i) In accordance with clause (ii), the Inspector General shall determine whether a complaint or information reported under subparagraph (A) appears credible.
+Upon making such a determination, the Inspector General shall transmit to the Director a notice of that determination, together with the complaint or information.

+    (ii) The Inspector General shall make the determination under clause (i) with respect to a complaint or information under subparagraph (A) by not later than the end of the 14-calendar-day period beginning on the date on which the employee who reported the complaint or information confirms to the Inspector General the intent of the employee to report to Congress that complaint or information.

-    (ii) If the Director determines that a complaint or information transmitted under paragraph (1) would create a conflict of interest for the Director, the Director shall return the complaint or information to the Inspector General with that determination and the Inspector General shall make the transmission to the Director of National Intelligence.
+    (iii) If the Director determines that a complaint or information transmitted under subparagraph (A) would create a conflict of interest for the Director, the Director shall return the complaint or information to the Inspector General with that determination and the Inspector General shall make the transmission to the Director of National Intelligence.
 In such a case, the requirements of this subsection for the Director of the Central Intelligence Agency apply to the Director of National Intelligence.

   (C) Upon receipt of a transmittal from the Inspector General under subparagraph (B), the Director shall, within 7 calendar days of such receipt, forward such transmittal to the intelligence committees, together with any comments the Director considers appropriate.